confluentinc/examples/clients/docs/ccloud.rst

       alice,{"count":4}
       alice,{"count":5}

 #.
-When you are done, press ``<ctrl>-c``.
+When you are done, press ``Ctrl-C``.

 ..
-Not sure the correct source code link.
+Not sure the correct source code link for this one.
 I only saw two .sh files in the ccloud directory, but we have basic consumer/producer and then Avro consumer/producer.
 So assuming we'll need 4 source code links in total for this page?

-#.
-View the :devx-examples:`consumer Avro code|clients/cloud/java/src/main/java/io/confluent/examples/clients/cloud/ccloud/ccloud-ccsr-example.sh`.

 Consume Avro Records